vanand88/thread-safe-hashmap/README.md

 Output file is generated in debug/ or release/ directory based on build type

-Also runs under windows, tested with Visual Studio 2015 (project and solution files are included)
+Works under windows, tested with Visual Studio 2015 (project and solution files are included)